amd/HPCTrainingDock/rocm/sources/rocm-patches/README.md

 This is important because a single patch typically applies to every ROCm release that ships the same buggy component (for instance, `rocprof-sys-1.3.0` is the v1.3.0 source baseline that ships with both ROCm 7.2.0 and 7.2.1).
+A drop-in bundle carries no version in its name because it is not tied to one source baseline: it is keyed by the component plus the symptom it removes.

-Two bundle shapes are currently supported:
+Three bundle shapes are currently supported:

 * **patch-style** (`<component>-<version>/`): a directory of
   `git format-patch` files cherry-picked from upstream.
 The